Medvedev91/timeto.me/README.md

 In other words, to finish the current activity, you have to start the next one.

 It helps to always be focused on what you have to do and do only one task.
+In most times your screen will look like typical "pomodoro" timer:

+todo

 Also, this way provides real 24/7 data on how long everything takes.
 It will look like this: